 Gateway AppData Folder Error During Install

-The attempted installation of Cloud's Gateway connector immediately results in one of the following two errors (or both):
+The attempted installation of Cloud's Gateway connector immediately results in one or both of the following errors:

 Gateway Unable to read CSV files in Data Connection